ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

 ## A short comparison with **RedfishCrtLib**
-On one hand, a recent [**RedfishCrtLib.c**](https://github.com/tianocore/edk2/blob/master/RedfishPkg/PrivateLibrary/RedfishCrtLib/RedfishCrtLib.c) and [**RedfishCrtLib.h**](https://github.com/tianocore/edk2/blob/master/RedfishPkg/Include/Library/RedfishCrtLib.h) introduce a **short-term** approach.
+On the one hand, a recent [**RedfishCrtLib.c**](https://github.com/tianocore/edk2/blob/master/RedfishPkg/PrivateLibrary/RedfishCrtLib/RedfishCrtLib.c) and [**RedfishCrtLib.h**](https://github.com/tianocore/edk2/blob/master/RedfishPkg/Include/Library/RedfishCrtLib.h) introduce a **short-term** approach.
 That was taken from `CryptoPkg` CrtLibSupport and is also used in `RegularExpressionDxe`and `BrotliDecompressLib`.